MingLeo/OpenCV_Tutorial_Android_FYP_game/README.md

   * When player clicks on the 'ok' button, we call the recreate() method to trigger a restart for the entire Lifecycle of the application, starting all over once again from OnCreate().

-*6th phase: Alter the pace of the game, to make it go faster over time.
+*6th phase: Alter the pace of the game, to make it go faster over time
   * Set multiple Timers with shorter intervals for each passing/consecutive timer.